baiyueh/PANINIpy/Documentation/Papers/mdl_backboning.rst

 If you use this algorithm in your work, please cite:

-A. Kirkley, "Fast nonparametric inference of network backbones for graph sparsification." arXiv preprint arXiv:2409.06417 (2024).
+A. Kirkley, "Fast nonparametric inference of network backbones for weighted graph sparsification." arXiv preprint arXiv:2409.06417 (2024).
 Paper: https://arxiv.org/abs/2409.06417